Riya-Malhotra/Kc_house/README.md

-# Kc_house
+# House Price Prediction
-This project develops a linear regressor on kc house prize
+This project develops a regression on house price prediction